sto3014/ZattooPlugin/README.md

   If checked, your own channel list will be updated when pressing `Apply updates`.
 If you press `OK`, `Cancel` or `Apply` in the main window, no update will happen.
   After the update, `Update own channel list (only once)` will be un-checked.
-    * `Replace`
-  All existing entries in your channel list will be removed first.
-  Then all channels from the selected `Source` list will be added to your channel list.
     * `Merge`
       Existing entries and entries from the selected `Source` list will be merged.
-        * `Add and replace`
-      All channels from the selected `Source` list will be added to your channel list.
-I.e., existing entry which have already a Zattoo channel name configured will be overwritten with new Zattoo channel names.
-      Existing entries which are not part of the selected `Source` list are not changed.
         * `Add only new`
           All channels from the selected `Source` list will be added to your channel list.
 They will overwrite existing entries only if the existing entries do not have a Zattoo channel name configured.
-Existing entries which are not part of your subscribed channels are not changed.
+        * `Add and replace`
+          All channels from the selected `Source` list will be added to your channel list.
+I.e., existing entries which have already a Zattoo channel name configured will be overwritten with new Zattoo channel names.
+    * `Replace`
+      All existing entries in your channel list will be removed first.
+      Then all channels from the selected `Source` list will be added to your channel list.

 If you check `Add only subscribed channels` your channel list will only display channels which were already subscribed.
 This is helpful if you have only a few channels subscribed, and you want to keep your list clearly arranged.

 The `Apply update` button just updates the list below.
 If you press `Cancel` in the main window the changes are lost.